bodo-hugo-barwich/text-sanitizer-rs/README.md

 jul 03 20:55:55 <host_name> upsmon[23523]: Network UPS Tools upsmon 2.7.2
 ```

-which makes it ease to understand why those handcrafted workarounds are not desirable.
+which makes it easy to understand why those handcrafted workarounds are not desirable.